Who received a Galleri® test

 When you joined the trial you were put at random into the test or the control group.
 There was a 50:50 chance (like flipping a coin) of being in either group.

-• Have your blood samples tested using the Galleri test
+• Your blood samples were tested using the Galleri test

-• Be told if a cancer signal is detected
+• You were told if a cancer signal was detected

 You will not be told if you are in the test or control group, not even after the trial has finished.
 This is to help make the research results clear and reliable.